-1: HAVE YOU EVER BEEN LATE BECAUSE YOU COULDNT FIND SOMETHING?
+1: HAVE YOU EVER BEEN LATE BECAUSE YOU COULDN’T FIND SOMETHING?

 2: HAVE YOU MISSED A PAYMENT BECAUSE THE BILL DISAPPEARED?

 Watch out for your 200 daily lies.
-Did the bill really get lost?
+Did the bill really get lost ….
 Or is it the state of your household that makes it easy to lose track of your bills?

 3: DO YOU BRING HOME MORE STUFF THAN YOU NEED?

-One of the pillars of The Organizational Triangle is Something In, Something Out.Now, I’d never tell you how much stuff you should have.
+Now, I’d never tell you how much stuff you should have.
 Only you know exactly what stuff equilibrium looks like for you.
 If you have space for a dozen black shirts, and if you wear every single one of those dozen shirts, great.

 4: DO YOU OVERSTOCK YOUR SHELVES?

 And look, I get it.
 Having a few extra of some things is a good idea.
 That way, when you run out, there’s no need to dash to the store urgently.
-But if you’re storing more than you actually need more than you could even use in the next 6 months, for instance, you’re probably going overboard.
+But if you’re storing more than you actually need—more than you could even use in the next 6 months, for instance—you’re probably going overboard.

-5: HAVE YOU MISSED AN EVENT (CONCERT, PLAY, ETC.) BECAUSE YOU COULDNT FIND THE TICKETS?
+5: HAVE YOU MISSED AN EVENT (CONCERT, PLAY, ETC.) BECAUSE YOU COULDN’T FIND THE TICKETS?

 This one tends to hit people right where it hurts: in the wallet.
-It sucks to spend good money on tickets for something you want to doa a sporting event, a concert, a play, a museum exhibition, etc., and then have to skip it simply because you can’t find the damn ticket.
+It sucks to spend good money on tickets for something you want to do—a sporting event, a concert, a play, a museum exhibition, etc.—and then have to skip it simply because you can’t find the damn ticket.

 6: ARE YOUR CORNERS TURNING INTO CLOSETS?

-But then you DONT put it away later.
+But then you DON’T put it away later.
 And, in fact, that thing ends up with other things stacked on top of it or next to it.
-Those other things might be in the same category (books, mementos, laundry ) or you might end up with piles of miscellaneous.Either way, if weeks have gone by and your piles have only grown, that's a huge sign that your stuff is owning you.
+Those other things might be in the same category (books, mementos, laundry …) or you might end up with piles of “miscellaneous.”

 7: ARE ALL OF YOUR CLOTHES IN EITHER THE LAUNDRY BASKET OR THE CLOSET/DRESSER?